Sarre Fuuta Latrine Project – Senegal

-The construction will be USAID-approved pit latrines, each with a 2 x 2 meter rebar-reinforced cement platform covering a 2-meter deep pit, 1 meter in diameter, with PVC piping to aid with ventilation and fly trapping to prevent this major carrier of disease.
+The construction will be USAID-approved pit latrines, each with a 2 x 2-meter rebar-reinforced cement platform covering a 2-meter deep pit, 1 meter in diameter, with PVC piping to aid with ventilation and fly trapping to prevent this major carrier of the disease.

 Each household will contribute a sum of 2,000 fCFA per latrine, the equivalent of 4 US dollars.
 Before the mason comes to build the latrine, a suitable site must be found, dug and prepped.
 Moreover, each participating family will contribute sand, water, and tools for the cement mixture.